 About the Center for International Water and Sustainability

-CIWAS four main objectives support DRI’s goals of addressing gaps in knowledge, research, and human resource capacity gaps related to WASH and water resource management that persist in developing nations.
-Through CIWAS’ objectives, DRI achieves its mission of “increasing scientific knowledge and understanding of the earth's environment, promoting preservation of diverse ecosystems, advancing responsible resource management, and improving human health and welfare.”:
+CIWAS’ four main objectives support DRI’s goals of addressing gaps in knowledge, research, and human resource capacity related to WASH and water resource management that persist in developing nations, and to support attainment of Sustainable Development Goal 6, universal access to safe water and sanitation:

-3. Develop and disseminate relevant information to enhance human development and environmental science in developing countries.
+Develop and disseminate relevant information to enhance human development and environmental science in developing countries.